 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma (book), by Bessel van der Kolk M.D.

 About ACES (NPR), the adverse childhood experiences score

-“The foundation of everything we do at Human Solutions is the belief and practice that how we do our work is as important as what we do.
+“The foundation of everything we do at Our Just Future is the belief and practice that how we do our work is as important as what we do.
 And how we do our work is informed and inspired by the practice of Trauma Informed Care.”

-“Seeing and understanding my trauma and its impacts on my life was only possible because Human Solutions staff understood the road I had been on and didn’t judge me for it.
+“Seeing and understanding my trauma and its impacts on my life was only possible because Our Just Future staff understood the road I had been on and didn’t judge me for it.
 Instead, they helped me name it, own it, and understand it so that I can work to overcome it.
 Thank you, Fran!”